mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 found to be applicable and useful would be moved to the left side incrementally.

-Note that IMDImageWorkspace could actually be something that is not necessarily images, but just multidimensional regular-grid data.
-StakcOfImagesWorkspace adds imaging specific data and functionality.
+Note that IMDLeanHistoWorkspace could actually be something that is not necessarily images, but just multidimensional regular-grid data.
+MDImageWorkspace (or a different name/alias) adds imaging specific data and functionality.
 For example, parameters required for image pre-/post-processing or tomographic reconstruction, such as center of rotation, filter parameters, etc. would be present only under IMDImageWorkspace/MDImageWorkspace.

-In the diagram left path, there cannot be any functionality tied to a particular pixel type (double in traditional workspaces).
-The question is if at the bottom, StakcOfImagesWorkspace should be a template.
+In the left path of the diagram there cannot be any functionality tied to a particular pixel type (double in traditional workspaces).
+The question is if at the bottom, MDImageWorkspace should be a template.
+One alternative, if we want to avoid template workspace types, is to have `data()`/`roData()` and similar methods for the supported types, reinterpreted (2 and 4 bytes is good enough, and the MDImageWorkspace always knows what is its actual pixel type).
+In any case we need the capability to return numpy arrays of the appropriate type in the python interface.

 Pros & cons of this approach:
 - The obvious advantage we are after is better integration and code